 Kingdom of Kongo was a royal state founded in 1390 by the kongo speaking people.
 It stretched from western Congo DRC, Congo Brazzaville, south Gabon and north Angola.
 Its capital was at Mbanza Kongo which is a UNESCO world heritage site today located in northern Angola after the drawing of colonial boundaries that are used today.

-The Kingdom was ruled by a king or ruler called Mwene-Kongo meaning ruler of Kongo but the Portuguese colonialists couldn’t pronounce the name so it famously became Manikongo.
+The Kingdom was ruled by a king or ruler called Mwene-Kongo meaning ruler of Kongo but the Portuguese colonialists couldn’t pronounce the name so they corrupted it to Manikongo.

 Queen Dona Isabela de Gama of Kongo